Generic name: naloxegol [ nal-OX-ee-gol ]

 What is Movantik?

-Movantik (naloxegol) is a prescription medicine that blocks certain effects of narcotic medicines.
+Movantik blocks certain effects of opioid medication.
 An opioid is sometimes called a narcotic.

-Movantik is used in people who have been taking narcotic pain medicine for at least 4 weeks, to treat chronic pain that is not caused by cancer.
+Movantik is used in people who have been taking opioid pain medicine for at least 4 weeks, to treat chronic pain that is not caused by cancer.

 You should not use Movantik if you have a blockage in your stomach or intestines.